TheUltimateCipher/theultimatecipher.github.io/README.md

-# The Ultimate Cipher v1.0
+# The Ultimate Cipher v2.0

-**NOTE: v1.0 IS OUTDATED.
-IT IS RECOMMENDED YOU VISIT v2.0 FOR THE MOST UPDATED VERSION**

 By using our website you agree to our terms and conditions.